Joonsoo/joonsoo.github.io/_includes/index.md

   * 2013, Gitexplorer, Git repository visualization tool <a class="btn btn-default narrow" href="https://github.com/joonsoo/gitexplorer"><i class="fa fa-2 fa-github"></i>GitHub</a>

   * 2009, Giyeok programming language, A scripting language <a class="btn btn-default narrow" href="https://github.com/joonsoo/giyeok"><i class="fa fa-2 fa-github"></i>GitHub</a>
-    * A programming language made just for fun while taking a programming language course <i class="fa fa-smile-o"></i>
-    * It is written in C++, but it crashes if an incorrect program is given and does not properly manage the memory spaces(a lot of memory leaks!).
+    * A programming language made just for fun while taking a programming language course.
+It is written in C++, but it crashes if an incorrect program is given and does not properly manage the memory spaces(a lot of memory leaks!) <i class="fa fa-smile-o"></i>.

 ### For Fun